Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADServiceAppRoleAssignment.md

 ## PARAMETERS

 ### -Id
 Specifies the Id of the app role (defined on the resource service principal) to assign.
-If no app roles have been defined on the, you can use `00000000-0000-0000-0000-000000000000` to indicate assignment of the resource app or service, without specifying an app role.
+If no app roles have been defined on the resource app, you can use `00000000-0000-0000-0000-000000000000` to indicate assignment of the resource app or service, without specifying an app role.

 ```yaml
 Type: String